An exclusive tee celebrating 20 years of Vivek’s artistic career.

 The new remix from Too Attached, featuring Peaches.

-A children’s picture book illustrated by Rajni Perera.
+A children’s picture book about a young boy joyfully exploring and expressing his difference, illustrated by Rajni Perera.

 Vivek’s debut collection of poetry, a bold and timely interrogation of skin—its origins, functions and limitations.